Course 12: Activity 5: Share Your Ideas

 ReplyDelete

-19. I would instruct the students to make paper toys and origami art, which I have knowledge of.Further, pictorial representation and flow chart can be used to encourage practical teaching.I would also adopt household waste like egg cartons to give colours and add beads of different colours to make a decorative wall frame.Paper cutting method and pasting different types of educational tools would help foster cooperative learning and language based seminars would be viable and I have done it in two occasions which proved to be a very useful tool of teaching from the redentery system of one way of teaching technique.
+19. would instruct the students to make paper toys and origami art, which I have knowledge of.Further, pictorial representation and flow chart can be used to encourage practical teaching.I would also adopt household waste like egg cartons to give colours and add beads of different colours to make a decorative wall frame.Paper cutting method and pasting different types of educational tools would help foster cooperative learning and language based seminars would be viable and I have done it in two occasions which proved to be a very useful tool of teaching from the redentery system of one way of teaching technique

 ReplyDelete